dyhes/zulip/docs/outreach/gsoc.md

 CSS](https://github.com/zulip/zulip/).

 - **Cluster of priority features**.
-Implement a cluster of new full stack features for Zulip.
+Implement a cluster of new full stack features for Aloha.
 The [high priority label](https://github.com/zulip/zulip/issues?q=is%3Aissue+is%3Aopen+label%3A%22priority%3A+high%22) documents hundreds of issues that we've identified as important to the project.
 A great project can be 3-5 significant features around